workoholyguy/react-dogland-api_data/README.md

 ## Notes

-One of the challenges encountered was correctly extracting breed information and ensuring it was used consistently for both displaying details and filtering by breed group.
-Another challenge was handling edge cases where some dogs lacked specific breed data, which required careful error handling to avoid breaking the app.
+Describe any challenges encountered while building the app.

 ## License

-    Copyright 2024 Omar Madjitov
+    Copyright [yyyy] [name of copyright owner]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.